Staff & Board

 Staff

-The Programming Coordinator organizes and administers all Collective programs: workshops, contests, 100 Minutes with an Author, Writers’ Circles and The Collective Consciousness.
+The Program Coordinator organizes and administers all Collective programs: workshops, contests, Inside Publishing, Library Out Loud, Writers’ Circles and The Collective Consciousness.
 The Coordinator also supports the volunteer committee that organizes Speaking Crow.
-The Coordinator is the first point of contact for members and the public for information and assistance regarding the Collective and its services.

 Board